alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 When you want to add values, key-value pairs, to an object there are [two ways] to do that.
 Well, three, if you count adding values during object initialization.
 The first is using do notation.
 The second is using square brackets.
 The second way, square brackets, works also with maps.

 That said, adding values to maps using square brackets is not a good practice.
 The problem is that when you do this you will lose performance optimizations maps have.
 The right way to add values to maps is by using `set()` method.
-This method takes two parameters.
+This method accepts two parameters.
 First is for the `key` and second for the `value`.

 ```JavaScript
 // Create new map